 Sediment Management (including Inlet Modification).
 Sediment management includes a range of measures designed to improve the littoral transport of material.
 These measures include those associated with improving the littoral transport at inlets, and also include the establishment of feeder beaches, designed to improve the effectiveness of sediment transport to downdrift shorelines.
 Tidal inlets, either stabilized or unstabilized, represent littoral drift disruptions.
 Areas updrift (east in the Study Area) may be subject to accretion as longshore sediment transport is trapped.
 A portion of longshore sediment transport entering the inlet will also be transported cross-shore and be distributed into flood or ebb shoals adjacent to the inlet.
-The remaining portion of longshore sediment transport, either updrift or within the inlet and shoals, may create sediment transport deficits downdrift that may result in shoreline erosion.
+The remaining portion of longshore sediment transport will bypass the inlet and nourish the downdrift beaches.
+Trapping of longshore sediment transport, either updrift or within the inlet and shoals, may create sediment transport deficits downdrift that may result in shoreline erosion.
 The erosion experienced downdrift of inlets may be marked and can more significant than experienced outside of the inlet vicinity.
 As this erosion can be partly assigned to sediment trapping caused by the inlet, measures to enhance/restore littoral drift across the inlets in the study have been investigated.
 These measures include dredging of inlet shoals and channels and/or excavating updrift deposits with placement downdrift, and other inlet design modifications (e.g., modification of inlet cross-sections to reduce shoaling) to aid natural bypassing.
 The sediment management measures were recommended for further evaluation, including consideration for improving longshore transport (USACE 2009a).

 The goal of inlet modification is to develop alternatives that provide reliable navigation through the Federal navigation channels and maximize sand bypassing in order to restore, to the extent possible, natural sediment pathways and reduce adjacent shoreline erosion.
 Inlets are a complex, and dynamic system.
 History has shown that modifications at inlets can result in unintended, negative secondary effects.
 For this reason, when conducting this analysis, preference was given to alternatives that could achieve the objectives with a minimal amount of change, have a low risk, and would be readily reversible or adaptable.
-At the inlets, measures were recommended for further consideration to balance the objectives of: (1) reliable navigation, (2) offsetting localized sediment transport pathways, inlets also serve as a conduit for floodwaters to enter the bays during storm events.
+At the inlets, measures were recommended for further consideration to balance the objectives of: (1) reliable navigation, (2) offsetting localized sediment disruption, and (3) uninterrupted regional sediment transport.
+In addition to altering sediment transport pathways, inlets also serve as a conduit for floodwaters to enter the bays during storm events.
 Therefore, modifications of current inlet design and dredging practices that may provide measures to limit storm surge propagation through the inlets that leads to bay flooding have also been explored (USACE 2009a).
+A summary of the alternative inlet design and dredging practices that were considered is presented in the Plan Formulation appendix of the GRR (Appendix E to that report).